 Still, the Vikings persisted.
 Why?

-One of the simplest ways a Greenland chieftain could show his superior wealth and electricity turned into through the scale of his home and the first-rate of meat on his table.
+One of the simplest ways a Greenland chieftain could show his superior wealth and electricity turned into through the scale of his home and the first-rate meat on his table.
 Viking chieftains believed it imperative to raise livestock – even though this choice intended his fellow settlers were condemned to hunger and death – to preserve his position of relative wealth and status.

 I accept as true with a good case to be made that, simply as the Greenland Vikings of one thousand years ago, our meals are killing us.